lsst-sqre/gafaelfawr/docs/kubernetes.rst

 Vault secrets
 =============

-The standard Helm chart for JWT Authorizer (described below) assumes that you will use `Vault`_ to store secrets and `Vault Secrets Operator`_ to materialize those secrets in Kubernetes.
+The standard Helm chart for Gafaelfawr (described below) assumes that you will use `Vault`_ to store secrets and `Vault Secrets Operator`_ to materialize those secrets in Kubernetes.
 Create a Vault secret with the following keys:

 ``oauth2_proxy_client_secret.txt``